Eric Gill: Final works, 1939–1940

-During 1938 and 1939 Gill designed his only complete piece of architecture, the Roman Catholic Church of St Peter the Apostle at Gorleston-on-Sea.
+During 1938 and 1939 Gill designed his only complete piece of architecture, the Catholic Church of St Peter the Apostle at Gorleston-on-Sea.
 He designed the building around a central altar which, at the time, was considered a radical departure from the Catholic practice of the altar being at the east end of a church.

-Gill's final publications included Twenty-Five Nudes and Drawings from Life both of which included drawings of Daisy Hawkins, the teenage daughter of the Gills' housekeeper who Gill began an affair with in 1937.
+Gill's final publications included Twenty-Five Nudes and Drawings from Life both of which included drawings of Daisy Hawkins, the teenage daughter of the Gills' housekeeper with whom Gill began an affair in 1937.
 The affair lasted two years during which time Gill drew her on an almost daily basis.
 When Hawkins was sent away from Pigotts, to the boarding house at Capel-y-ffin run by Betty Gill, Eric Gill followed her there to continue the relationship.

 Among Gill's last sculptures were a series of commissions for Guildford Cathedral.
-He spent time between October and December 1939 working at Guildford, on scaffolding carving the figure of St. John the Baptist.
+He spent time between October and December 1939 working at Guildford, on scaffolding carving the figure of John the Baptist.
 He also worked on a set of panels depicting the stations of the cross for the Anglican St Alban's Church in Oxford, finishing the drawings three weeks before he died and completing nine of the pieces himself.
 For the Chapel of Saint George and the English Martyrs, in Westminster Cathedral, Gill designed a low relief sculpture to occupy the wall behind the altar.
 Gill's design showed a life-sized figure of Christ the Priest on the cross attended by Sir Thomas More and John Fisher.
 Gill died before the work was completed and Lawrence Cribb was tasked with finishing the piece by the Cathedral authorities who insisted he remove an element of Gill's original design, a figure of a pet monkey.
 When the chapel was eventually opened to the public this censorship of Gills' last work was a matter of some considerable controversy.

 From the end of 1939 into the middle of 1940, Gill had a series of illnesses, including rubella, but managed to write his autobiography that summer.
 Gill died of lung cancer in Harefield Hospital in Middlesex on the morning of Sunday 17 November 1940 and, after a funeral mass at the Pigotts chapel, was buried in Speen's Baptist churchyard.

 After Gill died an inventory of over 750 of his carved inscriptions was compiled, in addition to the over 100 stone sculptures and reliefs, 1000 engravings, the several typeface designs he created and his 300 printed works including books, articles and pamphlets.